mikadosoftware/devmanual/docs/index.rst

 context for the more detailed, how-to chapters.
 Both are useful to read, and you can think of this as two interleaved books.

+So, lets start with probably the most important idea - that of Software Literacy.

 =================
 Software Literacy
 =================